AquaROM: shape optimization pipeline for soft swimmers using parametric reduced order models: Introduction

 To showcase our method, we consider the task of finding optimal shapes of soft robotic fishes (\Cref{fig:visual_abstract}).
 This choice is motivated by three important characteristics of soft robots that make them suitable benchmarks for our modeling and optimization approaches: (1) soft robots are highly deformable, resulting in nonlinear internal elastic forces that can be accurately modeled using FEM-based approaches, (2) soft swimmers are subject to diverse nonlinear external forces which slow down simulations and create a need for ROMs to capture the dynamics more efficiently, and (3) finding optimal shapes is of practical relevance for roboticists and is known as a difficult design task.
-Our contribution can therefore be summarized as follows: \begin{enumerate} \item \textit{Creation of a PROM for nonlinear hydrodynamic forces}: Our PROM contributes to related work by extending existing reduction methods to new external forces.
+Our contribution can therefore be summarized as follows: \MD{ \begin{enumerate} \item \textit{Development and testing of a fast optimization pipeline}: Our optimization pipeline efficiently leverages the gradients of our PROM to find optimal design shapes.
+By showcasing, comparing, and discussing several numerical case studies, we show the benefits and limitations of our algorithm. \item \textit{Creation of a specific PROM for nonlinear hydrodynamic forces}: Our PROM contributes to related work by extending existing reduction methods to new external forces.
 In particular, the hydrodynamic forces expressed by Lighthill's elongated-body theory are considered~\citep{lighthill1971large}.
-Our work provides examples for the reduction of different nonlinear forces that can serve as a blueprint for other studies. \item \textit{Development and testing of a fast optimization pipeline}: Our optimization pipeline efficiently leverages the gradients of our PROM to find optimal fish shapes.
-By showcasing, comparing, and discussing several numerical case studies, we show the benefits and limitations of our algorithm. \end{enumerate}
+Our work provides examples for the reduction of different nonlinear forces that can serve as a blueprint for other studies. \end{enumerate}}

 The remainder of this paper is structured as follows.
 After highlighting relevant related work in~\Cref{sec:02_related_work}, we introduce the different nonlinear forces used in our framework in~\Cref{sec:03_force_modeling}.
 These forces are first expressed at the finite element level and then reduced in~\Cref{sec:04_PROM_section} to obtain our PROM formulation.
 We then present our optimization pipeline in~\Cref{sec:05_optimization_pipeline}, and show our numerical results in~\Cref{sec:06_results}.
 We conclude this work by discussing the relevance of our numerical approach, its limitations, and important directions for future work in~\Cref{sec:07_conclusion_future_work}.